akshayb7/equity-analyzer/README.md

 3. **Define exit scenarios**: Create multiple scenarios to compare outcomes
 4. **Analyze results**: Review the comparison table and visual charts

+## Example Use Cases

+- **Job Negotiation**: Compare equity packages from different startups
+- **Career Planning**: Understand the risk/reward profile of your options
+- **Investment Decisions**: Evaluate whether to exercise options early
+- **Financial Planning**: Model different exit scenarios for personal budgeting

+## Technical Details

+- **Backend**: Python with clean data models and robust calculations
+- **Frontend**: Gradio for interactive web interface
+- **Charts**: Plotly for professional visualizations
+- **Hosting**: Hugging Face Spaces (free tier)

 ## Disclaimer

 This tool is for educational purposes only.
 Consult with financial and tax professionals before making investment decisions.
+The calculations are simplified models and may not reflect all complexities of real equity structures.